Dorkside/by-james/docs/linkedin-automation.md

 # LinkedIn Tech News Automation

-This document outlines how to set up and use the LinkedIn automation feature for automatically posting new blog articles to a LinkedIn Company Page.
+This document outlines how to set up and use the LinkedIn automation feature for automatically posting tech news articles to a LinkedIn Company Page when they are generated.

 ## Overview

-The LinkedIn automation feature detects when new articles are published on your dev blog and automatically posts them to a dedicated LinkedIn Company Page.
+The LinkedIn automation feature integrates with the existing tech news generation workflow to automatically post new tech news articles to a dedicated LinkedIn Company Page.
 This allows you to maintain a consistent social media presence without manual effort, while keeping your personal LinkedIn profile separate from automated content.

 ## Setup Guide